FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Nightingale Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Nightingale family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Nightingale Settlers in the United States in the 17th Century
+Nightingale Settlers in United States in the 17th Century

-Nightingale Settlers in the United States in the 18th Century
+Nightingale Settlers in United States in the 18th Century

-Nightingale Settlers in the United States in the 19th Century
+Nightingale Settlers in United States in the 19th Century

-Nightingale Settlers in the United States in the 20th Century
+Nightingale Settlers in United States in the 20th Century

 The Nightingale Family Crest was acquired from the Houseofnames.com archives.
 The Nightingale Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.